 Comparative fault is an important concept in personal injury cases and by its very nature, can even make or break a case.

 Texas’ modified comparative fault rule follows a 51% bar rule.
 This means an injured victim (plaintiff) cannot recover compensation if they are found to be 51% or more at fault for causing the wreck.
 Essentially, the other party must be mostly responsible for an accident in order for injured victims in Texas to seek a monetary recovery of their damages.

 The modified comparative fault rule also means that when victims are found to be 50% or less at fault for contributing to an accident, their recovery will be reduced by their percentage of fault.
 If, for example, a victim was found to be 20% at fault for an accident, and the other driver 80% at fault, their recovery would be reduced by 20%.
-This means that an award for $100,000 in damages would be reduced to $80,000.
+For example, this means that an award of $100,000 in damages would be reduced to $80,000.

-At Stern Law Group, our Houston personal injury lawyers focus exclusively on personal injury law, which means they have become adept in handling matters of comparative fault in a range of cases, including those involving car accidents, defective products, trucking wrecks, and more.
-In every case we handle, we fight for the maximum compensation possible.
+At Stern Law Group, our Houston personal injury lawyers focus exclusively on personal injury law, which means we're highly experienced when it comes to handling comparative fault matters in a range of cases, including those involving car accidents, defective products, trucking wrecks, and more.
+In every case we handle, we fight for the maximum compensation possible for our clients.